bjorsq/rich-text-excerpts/readme.txt

 == Contribute ==

 At the moment, the plugin uses [html_entity_decode](http://php.net/manual/en/function.html-entity-decode.php) to decode encoded entities in the excerpt content prior to displaying it in the editor.
 It would be nice to find a more robust way of accessing the excerpt field data using a Wordpress filter.

-The plugin will change all excerpt fields into rich text editors - there isn't currently an option to only enable it for specified post types (although this would be easy to add).

-The options for the editor should really be placed in an administration page so users can configure the plugin without editing the source.
-The only trouble is, which options do you put there?
-The TinyMCE Advanced Plugin does a good job of making the vast number of options for the editor configurable, but how much control do you really need over excerpts?
-It may be enough to have a simple choice of "tiny" or "teeny", but having any choice at all begs the question "if it can do that, why can't it do this?"

 I use git for version control, so if you want to contribute, go over to [bitbucket](https://bitbucket.org/bjorsq/rich-text-excerpts).
 I'll push any stable changes to the Wordpress SVN repo when they're ready.